tsoukase/The-Software-Development-and-Execution-Pipeline/ComputingTheory.md

 There are two fundamental concepts in mathematics, computers and literaly any human thought:
 * the static Information and
 * the dynamic Change
 They succeed each other in that  manner: (D) -> (S) -> (D) -> (S) ...

 Computer theory studies them in full depth and, depending on context, gives them the following names:
 * Data, structure, state, attribute, noun
 * Algorithm, function, behavior, interface, verb
-As you are reading here, you are probably knowledgeable about these names :)
+As you are here, you are probably knowledgeable about these names :)

+It can be said that Data are the Specification or Declaration and algorithms are the implementation.

 Main topics are Formal Methods, Automata, Programming Languages, Data Structures, Information Theory, Computability and Complexity